Hey~I’m Nicole Reilly

 That capacity didn’t end when I left nursing.

-to make the phone call no one wants to make,
+I have been the one to carry difficult truths, to make the phone call no one wants to make, to say the words that change a family forever.

-and I’ve learned how to keep my feet on the ground while everything else fell away.
+I’ve stood at thresholds where loss arrived suddenly and without mercy, and I’ve learned how to keep my feet on the ground while everything else fell away.

 When my husband lost two brothers within two weeks of one another.